What is gross profit?

 The gross profit formula is:

 gross profit = net sales revenue – cost of goods sold (COGS)

-Net sales is what you get by taking your business’ total sales and deducting any returns, discounts, allowances, damaged goods and bad debt.
+Net sales revenue is what you get by taking your business’ total sales and deducting any returns, discounts, allowances, damaged goods and bad debt.